 freely compose your own statement for posting using some of the survey's themes.
 Responses will be authenticated

-VALUES: A CONSISTENT ETHIC OF LIFE IN PUBLIC
+A CONSISTENT ETHIC OF LIFE IN PUBLIC

-A consistent ethic of life
+consistent ethic of life (see

-Do municipal governments have a responsibility to implement public policies and
+authority to implement public policies and

 facilitate community action that further a consistent respect

-of all human life?
+for all human life?

 provide those states with valuable community services.
 In Washington State